neumino/neumino.github.io/movies.md

-### The Other Side of the Wind
+### Sarkar
-*Released on 2018-11-02, vote average 6.7*
+*Released on 2018-11-07, vote average 5*

-Surrounded by fans and skeptics, grizzled director J.J. &#34;Jake&#34; Hannaford returns from years abroad in Europe to a changed Hollywood, where he attempts to make his innovative comeback film.
+AR Murugadoss is directing an untitled Tamil-language film, referred to by the media as Thalapathy 62.
+It features Vijay and Keerthy Suresh in the lead roles.
+The film began production in January 2018, and is scheduled to be released in 7 November of that year, coinciding with Diwali.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/nMWHBUTHmf0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/VkkyaodksT4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>